nngocjade/cd-w9-thurs-meme-generator/README.md

 npm install cors (this controlls who can hit your api)

-npm i nodemon (app will reload automatically when a file changes)
+npm install nodemon (app will reload automatically when a file changes)

+npm iisntall --save multer(is a node.js middleware for handling multipart/form-data, which is primarily used for uploading files )